kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 **Rolling the gate out across nodes.** A kubelet starts declaring `DownwardAPIAssignedResources` once the gate is enabled on it.
 Until enough nodes declare it, a pod referencing these values stays `Pending` with a scheduling event, rather than running somewhere that cannot serve it.
 That is a visible and recoverable state.

 **Already running workloads are not affected.** A rollback does not kill pods.
 With the gate disabled, the kubelet writes an empty value into the volume file and leaves the environment variables as they were, so a container keeps running and only loses the information.
 Nothing about the CPU or memory assignment itself changes — this feature only reports it.
+This includes the kubelet restart that applies the gate change: the pod is re-admitted rather than failed, see [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).

 ###### What specific metrics should inform a rollback?